Tinkerforge/doc/source/Hardware/Bricklets/Voltage.rst

    :target: ../../_images/Bricklets/current12_brickv.jpg

-If you connect the Brick to the PC over USB, you should see a tab named "Voltage" in the Brick Viewer after you pressed "connect", select this tab.
+If you connect the Brick to the PC over USB, you should see a tab named "Voltage Bricklet" in the Brick Viewer after you pressed "connect", select this tab.
 If everything went as expected you can now see the exact voltage in volt and a graph that shows the voltage over time.